 In Northern Ireland, general dental practices are expected to continue delivering urgent care, following triage/assessment by phone and an examination, if it does not involve an aerosol generating procedure and the patient is asymptomatic for COVID-19.
 Out-of-hours centres are operating under the same restrictions as general dental practices, but for those requiring an aerosol generating procedure as amatter of urgency, five urgent dental care facilities have now been established.

 The British Orthodontic Society has published a guide to orthodontic emergency centres.

 General dental practitioners throughout the UK are being asked to volunteer to be redeployed to support the NHS COVID-19 response.
-While an increasing number are staffing Urgent Dental Care centres, others will be asked to support NHS 111 as well as other types of healthcare in hospitals, care homes and other facilities.
+While an increasing number are staffing Urgent Dental Care centres, others will be asked to support other types of healthcare in hospitals and other facilities.

 The GDC supports the redeployment of dentists, including to undertake task beyond their usual scope of practice, but still requires them to ensure they are trained, competent and indemnified for the tasks they undertake.
 Under the Coronavirus Act 2020, the NHS provides indemnity for work undertaken while redeployed, but dental professionals are advised nonetheless to notify their usual indemnity provider of the roles they will be performing.